-- (33) Persons Employed in Potato or Onion Stores for Less than Full Week.-Persons employed in potato or onion stores, who work less than the number of hours fixed for an ordinary week's work, shall be paid not less than the ordinary wages rate calculated pro rata, according to the number of hours worked.

-(34) Annual Holidays.-Any employee who has been in the service of an employer for a period of not less than twelve months shall be granted one week's holiday (exclusive of the holidays mentioned in clause (31) in each year on full pay).
+- (34) PERSONS EMPLOYED IN POTATO OR ONION STORES FOR LESS THAN FULL WEEK.-Persons employed in potato or onion res, who work less than the number of hours fixed for an ordinary week's work, shall be paid not less than the ordinary wages rate calculated pro rata, according to the number of hours worked. - (35) Annual Holidays.-Any employee who has been in the service of an employer for a period of not less than twelve months shall be granted one week's holiday exclusive of the holidays mentioned in clause (32) in each year on full pay.